hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/015_preface.md

 All the orthodox systems of Indian philosophy have one goal in view, the liberation of the soul through perfection.
 The method is by Yoga.
-The word Yoga covers an immense ground, but both the Sânkhya and the Vedanta Schools point to Yoga in some form or other.
+The word Yoga covers an immense ground, but both the Sānkhya and the Vedanta Schools point to Yoga in some form or other.

 The subject of the present book is that form of Yoga known as Raja-Yoga.